yianzhou/yianzhou.github.io/_posts/apple/2018-08-01-effective-oc-1.md

 @end
 ```

 It is important that the variable is declared as both `static` and `const`.

 The `const` qualifier means that the compiler will throw an error if you try to alter the value.

 The `static` qualifier means that the variable is local to the translation unit in which it is defined.
-A translation unit is the input the compiler receives to generate one object file.
-In the case of Objective-C, this usually means that there is one translation unit per class: every implementation (.m) file.

 So in the preceding example, `kAnimationDuration` will be declared locally to the object file generated from `EOCAnimatedView.m`.

 If the variable were not declared `static`, the compiler would create an external symbol for it.
 If another translation unit also declared a variable with the same name, the linker would throw an error.

 In fact, when declaring the variable as both `static` and `const`, the compiler doesn’t end up creating a symbol at all but instead replaces occurrences just like a preprocessor define does.
 Remember, however, the benefit is that the type information is present.